Demographics of sexual orientation: 2012–2013

 An update on the above study; it employs the same methodology, has a larger sample (20,055 respondents), and a broader respondent age range (16–69).
 The study found that 96.5% of the entire sample (or 96.8% of the men and 96.3% of the women) identified as heterosexual, a drop from the 2003 findings (97.5%).
 Homosexuals accounted for 1.9% of the male population and 1.2% of the female population, a non-significant difference between the sexes.
 Bisexuals accounted for 1.3% of the male population and 2.2% of the female population.
 Women were significantly more likely than men to identify as bisexual, and less likely to report exclusively other-sex or same-sex attraction and experience.
 Similarly, more women reported same-sex experience and same-sex attraction.
 Nine percent of men and 19% of women had some history of same-sex attraction or experience.
 More women identified as lesbian or bisexual than in 2001–02.
 Homosexual/gay identity was more common among men with university education and living in cities, and much less common among men with blue-collar jobs.
 Both male and female bisexuality were more common among respondents under the age of 20.
 Male bisexuality was also overrepresented among men in their sixties.

 2014

 In interviews with 180,000 Australians aged 14+, Roy Morgan Research reported in 2014 that 4.1% of men and 2.8% of women identified as homosexual.
 Men outnumbered women among homosexuals in all age groups.
 For both sexes, the share identifying as homosexual was highest in the 20–29 age group.

 The 2014 General Social Survey, conducted by the Australian Bureau of Statistics, estimated that over half a million people, or 3% of the adult population, identified as gay, lesbian, or 'other'.

 2020

 A study conducted by BioMed Central estimated that 3.6% of males and 3.4% of females were gay, lesbian, bisexual, or another sexual minority.

 Austria

-A 2018 study reported that the percentage of people identifying as LGB in Austria was 6.2% (broken into 5.5% for males and 6.8% for females).
+A 2018 study reported that the percentage of people identifying as homosexual or bisexual in Austria was 6.2% (broken into 5.5% for males and 6.8% for females).